agvar/Deep_Learning_Text/README.md

 #### To run the dashboard using Streamlit

-For installation steps for Streamlit -> [ Streamlit installation ](https://github.com/agvar/Deep_Learning_Text/blob/master/visualization/readme.md)
+For installation steps for Streamlit on windows -> [ Streamlit installation ](https://github.com/agvar/Deep_Learning_Text/blob/master/visualization/readme.md)
-In the Anaconda Navigator terminal that appears :
+For windows,in the Anaconda Navigator terminal that appears :
 `streamlit run dashboard.py`

 ## Project Organization